Anjali2720/Titanic/README.md

 # Titanic
-Task was to classify whether a passenger survived or not train accuracy ~ 80% test accuracy ~ 79.42%
+Task was to classify whether a passenger survived or not<br/>
+train accuracy ~ 80%<br/>
+test accuracy ~ 79.42%